codebystu/basic-blackjack/README.md

 - Font License: SIL Open Font License, 1.1 (http://scripts.sil.org/OFL)

 ### Code
-- [geeks for geeks](https://www.geeksforgeeks.org/how-to-delay-a-javascript-function-call-using-javascript/) article used to create illusion of card dealing animation, add anticipation and allow time to read in game messaging.
+- [geeks for geeks](https://www.geeksforgeeks.org/how-to-delay-a-javascript-function-call-using-javascript/) article used to create illusion of card dealing animation, add anticipation and allow time to read in-game messaging.
 - [Stack Overflow](https://stackoverflow.com/questions/67691159/addeventlistenerclick-function-once-true-firing-multiple-times-in-the) this thread helped me solve the bug with stake doubling and cards being dealt multiple times which I initially thought was bubbling.
-- [Medium](https://javascript.plainenglish.io/how-to-remove-html-elements-by-class-name-b0288988dd55) code for removing cards from the table at the end of the hand
+- [Medium](https://javascript.plainenglish.io/how-to-remove-html-elements-by-class-name-b0288988dd55) code for removing cards from the table at the end of the hand.
 - [W3schools](https://www.w3schools.com/jsref/jsref_reduce.asp) sum value of the player and dealer card array using reduce.